drreynolds/smuhpc-workshop/source/session_4.rst

    one_norm.cpp   vector_product.cpp

 You should notice the files we used earlier in this session.
-Since Mercurial is a *distributed* version control system (so is Git), this directory is now a new source code repository of your own.
+Since Mercurial is a *distributed* version control system, this directory is now a new repository of your own.

 In this directory, add a new file of the form *lastname.txt* containing your first name, e.g.